goru/BluetoothEvent/README.md

 Run `BluetoothEvent.app`. (or run `./dist/BluetoothEvent.app/Contents/MacOS/BluetoothEvent` in your terminal.)
 New icon will appear in status bar.
-Your devices are appeared as menu item in menu of status icon.
+Intervals and your devices are appeared as menu item in menu of status icon.
+Please select checking interval and devices.
 When you click device name, clicked item will be marked as checked.
 In next interval, this app will check connection status of checked devices.
 If status is changed, `update_callback` will be called.